OctopusDeploy/blog/blog/2022-09/octopus-release-2022-q3/index.md

 ## Conclusion

 Octopus 2022 Q3 delivers new features to support safe, reliable, and auditable “As code” CI/CD pipelines.
-Octopus 2022 Q3 builds on the foundation of our Q1 release with the addition of version controlled variables.
+Octopus 2022 Q3 builds on the foundation of our Q1 release with the addition of version-controlled variables.
 This release also includes a number of additional features to support modern DevOps teams.

 We’re continuing to add more functionality to our Config as Code solution, and look forward to seeing more version-controlled projects with the addition of variables.